Introduction

 Ross seems to think that doctrine, meaning or sense is not affected by the small parts of language.

-I affirm that doctrinal nuance, conceptual association and sense are communicated by construction, syntax, vocabulary and that words and grammar form part of this, meaning importance of spelling, capitalisation and punctuation.
+I affirm that doctrinal nuance, conceptual association and sense are communicated by construction, syntax, vocabulary and that words and grammar form are important, meaning that there is significance tied to spelling, capitalisation and punctuation.

 “Glistering Truths” and Relative Precision